pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 ## Using (localized) Asset Metadata
-Asset Metadata allow to to attach localized metadata to assets within Pimcore.
+Asset Metadata allow you to attach localized metadata to assets within Pimcore.
 These Medata can be accessed via API and therefore used on all output channels.

 ### Examples